awsdocs/amazon-translate-developer-guide/doc_source/get-started-console.md

 # Step 3: Getting Started \(Console\)<a name="get-started-console"></a>

 The easiest way to get started with Amazon Translate is to use the console to translate some text\.
-You can translate up to 1,000 characters using the console\.
+You can translate up to 5,000 characters using the console\.
 If you haven't reviewed the concepts and terminology in [How Amazon Translate Works](how-it-works.md), we recommend that you do that before proceeding\.

-To start translating text, sign in to the AWS Management Console and open the Amazon Translate console\.
+To start translating text, go to the [ AWS Management Console ](https://console.aws.amazon.com/translate) and open the Amazon Translate console\.

 If this is the first time that you've used Amazon Translate, choose **Try Amazon Translate**\.

 In **Translate text**, choose the source and target languages\.
 Enter the text that you want to translate in the left\-hand text box\.
 The translated text appears in the right\-hand text box\.